 - minimize data transfer across the network;

-- make the data available on all Agents in the mesh as soon as possible;
+- make the data available on all Agents as soon as possible;

 - allow end users to manage the data at their own discretion as soon as possible.

 In the pre-seeded use case scenario the Resilio Agent faces two quite opposite challenges:

 1. Do not transfer the matching pieces of files, transfer only those that differ.
 To make it possible, agents on all computers need to check their local files, learn the hash of each piece of file, exchange this information with each other (merge the folder tree), and make a decision what piece to transfer and from what Agent (which is the newest).
 Apparently, this is going to take a while, especially if there are a lot of agents in the job with a lot of files.
 Also, this requires performing a lot of disk read operations which is usually slow on HDD or network drives;

 2. Bring the system into balance ASAP and eliminate all those background activities.

 Resilio Connect provides a pretty flexible and refined configuration for these cases.
 In this guide we will go through each of the possible tweaks in detail, based on which Resilio admin may set up the most desirable final configuration.
 Change them with caution as each of the confirmation has its pros and cons.

 Basically, the two above-mentioned challenges boil down to two big blocks of settings - 1) whether a file needs to be synced or not, and 2) whether to hash files or not.